groupdocs/docs.groupdocs.com/content/merger-net/developer-guide/basic-usage/merge-files/_index.md

 url: merger/net/merge-files
 title: Merge files
 weight: 3
-description: This article explains how to merge files of PDF, Microsoft Word, Excel and PowerPoint and other formats using GroupDocs.Merger API.
+description: "This article explains how to merge files of PDF, Microsoft Word, Excel and PowerPoint and other formats using GroupDocs.Merger API."
 keywords: Merge files, Combine files, Merge documents
 productName: GroupDocs.Merger for .NET
 hideChildren: False